 For this the Departments asks for help of Family Practitioners (FPs ~ huisarts/ tropenarts) to assist in the training for 6 weeks.
 Preferably you do it more times (max. twice a year).

 The travel and lodging are at your own expense.
+4 periods have elapsed.

 The 6 weeks consist of 1 week both teaching & lectures week in Blantyre (mo-fr)